vramana/blog/_posts/2016-01-13-codemod-tutorial-2.md

 After I wrote my last blog post on **How to write a codemod**, I was searching for problems that I can use for this blog post to talk more about codemods and I remembered about a blog post complaining the Ember 2.0 churn.
 I felt that codemods could have prevented some of the pain in the upgrading process.
 So, I wanted to write codemods for ember to show the community that, they can really benefit from codemods.
 But, the problem, I have absolutely zero knowledge of ember.
 But somehow, I landed on this [ember deprecations][ember-depr] page and I was immediately excited.
 It's because they gave the code before deprecation and after deprecation i.e, all we need to do is to write a codemod.
 I also felt a huge sigh of relief because I don't have to learn a new framework just to write a few codemods.

-In this blog post, we will write codemods for two of the deprecations listed ont that page.
+In this blog post, we will write codemods for two of the deprecations listed on that page.
 The first one is extremely simple and second one is slightly more complex and tricky.
 Let's start!

 ### A little recap

 In my previous blog post, I haven't summarized what we have learned about codemods.
 Let's quickly go over things we have learned so far.

-The first step to write a codemod is to dump the both input and output code in [ASTExplorer][ast] and inspect it & identify the nodes you want to change.
-Only then start writing your codemod.
+The first step to write a codemod is to dump the both input and output code in [ASTExplorer][ast].
+Then look at both the AST's and identify the nodes you want to change and finally start writing your codemod.

 A codemod is essentially a function which takes `file` and `api` (jscodeshift API) as arguments and returns the transformed JavaScript code as the output.
 Inside our codemod function, first we convert our given JavaScript code into AST.
-Then we identify all the nodes we want to modify and apply the corresponding modifications on them.
+Then we select all the identified nodes we want to modify and apply the corresponding modifications on them.
 Once we are done, we convert the modified AST back into JavaScript code.

 #### API summary